kujunda-seda/template-love-game/README.md

 cd temp-love
 git clone git@github.com:love2d/love.git
 ```
-2. Copy `src` and `platform/xcode` folders into `build` folder in your/this repo.
-You can skip `platfrom/unix` and other files.
+2. Copy `src` and `platform/xcode` folders into the `build` folder in your/this repo.
+You can skip `platform/unix` and other files.
 3. Download the required iOS libraries from https://love2d.org > Other downloads > iOS > libraries.
-Unzip the archive and move `iOS/libraries` folder into `build/platform/xcode/ios` folder.
+Unzip the archive and move the `iOS/libraries` folder into the `build/platform/xcode/ios` folder.
 Full instructions are at the [LÖVE website](https://love2d.org/wiki/Getting_Started#iOS), but this will suffice.
 4. Don't forget to reconfigure the project after as outlined in the Distribution section below.

 ## Running locally